IndyCar weekend schedule for Indianapolis GMR Grand Prix - NBC Sports

 ANOTHER CROSSOVER: Jimmie Johnson will test with Chip Ganassi’s IndyCar team

-Team Penske has won all six runnings of the GMR Grand Prix between drivers Will Power (2015, ’17 and ’18) and Simon Pagenaud (2014, ’16 and last season).
+Team Penske has won five consecutive on the IMS road course, and two of the team’s drivers have accounted for victories in all six runnings of the GMR Grand Prix: Will Power (2015, ’17 and ’18) and Simon Pagenaud (2014 while with Schmidt Peterson Motorsports; ’16 and last season while racing for Penske).
 The past two years, Power and Pagenaud swept the GMR Grand Prix and the Indianapolis 500.

 This will mark the second race of the season for the NTT Series, which opened June 6 at Texas Motor Speedway, and the start of a stretch of five races in three weekends with upcoming weekend doubleheaders at Road America and Iowa Speedway.